nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**<br>

 2a.
 The user just launched the system and did not type a prior command.<br>
   >2a1.
-System displays “Nothing was undone” message<br>
+System displays "Nothing was undone" message<br>
   >Use case ends<br>

 #### **Use case: Redo**
 **MSS**<br>

-1. User requests to revert back to the state that the system was previously in during ‘undo’<br>
+1. User requests to revert back to the state that the system was previously in during undo<br>
 2. System reverts to the state of ‘redo’<br>

 **Extensions**<br>

 2a.
-User did not type an ‘undo’ command previously<br>
+User did not type an "undo" command previously<br>
   >2a1.
-System displays “Nothing to redo” message<br>
+System displays "Nothing to redo" message<br>
   >Use case ends<br>

 #### **Use case: Search for a task**